Muslim Kanji

 Muslim Kanji (date of birth unknown – 7 March 2010) was a Kenyan first-class cricketer.

 Kanji represented Kenya in two editions of the ICC Trophy in 1982 and 1990, making seven appearances.
 He also made one appearance in first-class cricket for Kenya against the touring Pakistan Starlets at Nairobi in 1986.
-Batting twice in the match, he was dismissed in the Kenyan first innings for 2 runs by Sajjad Akbar, while in their second innings he was dismissed for the same score by the same bowler.
+Batting twice in the match, he was dismissed for 2 runs in each of Kenya's two innings, both times by Sajjad Akbar.
 Kanji died in London in March 2010.